 - Carefully inspect new clothes for tags, and all clothes for dangling threads, etc. (as with interview attire).

-Presentable casual is expected at most of the site visits and events such as the Emerging Leaders Retreat.
+You might wear this on a site visit or when a special speaker comes to class.
 This is casual, but you should still be prepared to meet with alums or keynote speakers, as well as be able to engage in some activity.

 General guidelines for presentable casual:

 - Jeans and khakis are appropriate, as long as they do not have any holes or other large, visible stains.

 - Tops can include t-shirts and sweatshirts, but once again, make sure there are no holes or visible stains.
 Shirts should not be tight and form-fitting to the body.